UnkindledTwo/TreeNotes/README.md

 To run this app on linux, you need to install `libxkbcommon-x11-0`.

 ## Multiple Save Files
 To have another save file.
-Run TreeNotes {Save File Name}.
+Run `TreeNotes {Save File Name}`.
 Make sure the save file name is reachable by the app and is a legal file name.

 ## Configuring
 After you launch the app the first time, edit the settings.ini that is created in the directory of the app.